Saelyria/Braid/README.md

     }

 binder.onSections(.second, .third)
-    .bind(headerTitles: [.second: "SECOND SECTION", .third: "THIRD SECTION"]) .bind(cellProvider: { (tableView, section, row, model: MyOtherModel) -> UITableViewCell in if ... {
+    .bind(headerTitles: [.second: "SECOND", .third: "THIRD"])
+    .bind(cellProvider: { (tableView, section, row, model: Any) -> UITableViewCell in if let model = model as?
+Int {
             return tableView.dequeue(MyOtherTableViewCell.self)
-        } else {
+        } else if let model = model as?
+String {
             return tableView.dequeue(MyCustomTableViewCell.self)
         }
-    }, models: { () -> [MyOtherModel]
         ...
+    }, models: { () -> [Section: [Any]]
+        return [.second: [1, "hello", 67, 42], .third: [81, 7, "world"]
     })
-    .dimensions(
-        .cellHeight { section, row, model in
-            return UITableViewAutomaticDimension
-        },
-        .estimatedCellHeight { _, _ in 120 })
     ...

 binder.onAllOtherSections()
     .bind(cellType: MyOtherOtherTableViewCell.self, viewModels: { ... })
     ...

+binder.finish()
 ```

 Cells are automatically dequeued for given 'model' arrays, and bound model and cell types are remembered and passed to other handlers on
 the binding chain.
-By having tables setup using chains like this, you can more clearly describe how your table views work in a way that reads
-more like the requirements you receive.
+You also don't need to do any bookkeeping to remember which section refers to which integer - you can dynamically
+remove or rearrange the displayed sections of a binder, and it'll internally keep track of where named sections moved on the table.

+Table views are also very easy to update - just call `refresh` on the binder when the data we give to `models` closures changes and it'll diff
+and animate the changes.

 ## Custom cell events